This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Qatar.

 What is the estimated timeframe for the recognition and enforcement of an award?
 May a party bring a motion for the recognition and enforcement of an award on an ex parte basis?

 The timeframe is difficult to estimate.
 However, in our experience, the recognition and enforcement process may take between 6 to 12 months.
-Application for enforcement of arbitral awards can continue on ex parte basis, provided that parties have been properly served process.
+An application for recognition and enforcement of arbitral awards may only be made once the time limit for submitting an application to set aside the arbitral award has expired: see Article 34(3) of the Arbitration Law.
+Subject to the preceding provision, an application for enforcement can continue on ex parte basis, provided that parties have been properly served.

 Does the arbitration law of your country provide a different standard of review for recognition and enforcement of a foreign award compared with a domestic award?

-First, a lawsuit (rather than an application) must be initiated in the competent court, seeking an exequatur for the award.
+Subject to the parties’ agreement on methods to enforce an arbitral award, a lawsuit (rather than an application) must be initiated in the competent court, seeking an exequatur for the

 The grounds for challenging a local and foreign award are substantially similar, since these are derived from the UNCITRAL Model Law and the New York Convention.